protheeuz/YOLOv11-Flask/README.md

 **1. User Authentication:**
 + Secure login and registration functionality using Flask-Login.
 + Supports session management for user access.

 **2. Object Detection:**
 + Utilitizes YOLOv11 for *real-time object detection*.
-+ Allows video uploads for processing
++ Allows video uploads for processing.
-+ Provides RTSP stream integration for live detection **3.
-File Management:**
++ Provides RTSP stream integration for live detection.

+**3. File Management:**
 + Uploaded videos and detected frames are stored in a structured directory.
 + Automatically cleanup of old detection files to maintain storage efficiency.

 **4. Real-Time Notifications:**
 + Displays the count of new logins since the current day for authenticated users.

 **5. Cross-Origin Resource Sharing (CORS):**
 + Configured to allow specific resources to be accessed from external domains.